 I hope you are inspired to add some vintage or antique items to your own home, no matter what the style.
 They add so much more visual interest than just having everything be store bought, and they make your house more unique as well.

 Below is the list of all the other wonderful blogs participating.
-Please pop over to House of Five next, and then onto the rest for lots of ideas on how you can mix vintage with new in your own home.
+Please pop over and check them out for lots of ideas on how you can mix vintage with new in your own home.
 These women are seriously talented and I know you will be inspired by their creativity!

 Thanks so much for stopping by!